crowdagger/crowbook/README.md

 [pulldown-cmark](https://crates.io/crates/pulldown-cmark) and thus
 should support most of CommonMark Markdown.
-Inline HTML, however, is not implemented, and probably won't be, as the goal is to have books that can also be generated in PDF (and maybe eventually ODT).
+Inline HTML, however, is not implemented, and probably won't be, as the goal is to have books that can also be generated in PDF (and maybe ODT).

+### Input cleaning ###

 Maybe the most specific "feature" of Crowbook is that (by default, it can be deactivated) it tries to "clean" the input files.
-By default this doesn't do much (except removing superfluous spaces), but if the book's language is set to french it tries to respect french typography, replacing spaces with non-breaking ones when it is appropriate (e.g. in french you are supposed to put a non-breaking space before '?', '!', ';' or ':').
-This feature is relatively limited at the moment, but I might try to add more options and support for more languages.
+By default, this doesn't do much (except removing superfluous spaces), but if the book's language is set to frenc it tries its best to respect french typography by replacing spaces with non-breaking ones when it is appropriate (e.g. before '?', '!', ';' or ':').

+> This feature is currently limited to french language, but please
+> [open an issue](https://github.com/lise-henry/crowbook/issues/new) describing typographic rules if you want it to be
+> implemented for another language.

 ### Links handling ###